 Young adult jikins shown at BAS 2011 (top) and GSGB 2011 (bottom - both pictures are the same fish).
 Ideally all the fins would be fully coloured red.
-All fish have the red lips that are sought under the emerging standard (based on the Japanese ideal), but the heads should have the same silvery-white colouration as the body.
+All fish have red lips in accordance with the standard, but the heads should have the same silvery-white colouration as the body.

 A very nice, bright young fish with red colouration on the body that is a fault according to the Japanese ideal standard.
 Shown at BAS 2007.